 When a patient is admitted to a mental health facility, they must be immediately informed of

 This advocate is not involved in their treatment.
-The California Department of Health Care Services (HCS) oversees facilities, conducting investigative and advocacy services.
+The California Department of Health Care Services (HCS) oversees facilities and provides investigative and advocacy services.

 If you or a loved one is put under a 5150 hold, you should also contact a mental health attorney in California.
 In some situations, a 5150 hold may have been issued in error or unnecessarily.
 These 72-hour holds can also lead to longer holds.